 One final thing to mention is that for catering or parties, using reusable cutlery can not only be a little more hassle but also much more expensive.
 But you could still consider reusable options if, rather than trying to buy new for your catering or event, you look into second-hand options.

 Often, you can pick up old but perfectly functional metal cutlery for next to nothing.
+You'll find a bounty of items like glass containers, cookware, cutlery, and so on second-hand.
 And mismatching metal cutlery could also give your event or party a chic, vintage feel.

 You might even be able to source old stainless steel cutlery for free online.
 So this is something else to consider.
-(For a sustainable wedding, for example.)
+(For a sustainable wedding, for example, which will look great alongside stainless steel straws on your table setting)

 The options are out there.
 So it is up to us to make the right choices.
-If you must go the disposable route, choose biodegradable options rather than single-use plastics.
+If you must go the disposable route, choose biodegradable options or those made from recycled plastic rather than single-use plastics from virgin materials.

 But better yet, choose reusable options (without plastic packaging) that you can keep for years.
 Ultimately, this is the most sustainable and eco-friendly choice.